andydlindsay/lectures/w02d02/README.md

 ```

 * `setInterval` is similar to `setTimeout`, but continues to fire the callback on an interval rather than being executed only once
-* `setInterval` returns a value to us so that we can later make reference to the interval (eg. in order to cancel it)
+* Like `setTimeout`, `setInterval` returns a value to us so that we can later make reference to the interval (eg. in order to cancel it)

 ```js
 // this will log "hello there!" to the console every second until stopped